rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 =====

 Any countable commodity or value.
 Each asset is related to one of existing `domains <#domain>`__.
-For example, asset can represent any kind of such units - currency unit, bar of gold, real estate unit, etc.
+For example, an asset can represent any kind of such units - currency unit, a bar of gold, real estate unit, etc.

 Block
 =====